Derek Ufton: Football career

 Ufton made 277 appearances, primarily as a centre half, for Charlton Athletic between 1949 and 1960.
 He was notorious for shoulder injuries, and dislocated his at least 20 times during his football career.
 He gained his only England cap in 1953, against a team from the Rest of Europe.

 He was captain of Charlton in the record-setting match against Huddersfield Town at The Valley on 21 December 1957.
 Charlton played most of the match with 10 men after Ufton broke his collar bone, and Huddersfield were leading 5–1 with just 27 minutes remaining.
 At that point, Johnny Summers began a passage of play in which he scored five goals and assisted with two others to allow Charlton to win 7–6.
-Huddersfield become the first, and still the only, team to score six goals in an English Football League match – or any other professional football match – and still be on the losing side.
+Huddersfield become the first, and still the only, team to score six goals in an English Football League match – or any other professional football match – and still be on the losing team.

 Ufton's playing career was ended by injury in 1960.
 He then became a coach at Tooting & Mitcham United in 1961, where he stayed until joining Malcolm Allison as a coach at Plymouth Argyle during the 1964–65 season.
 He replaced Allison as manager in 1965, managing the club in 117 matches before leaving in 1968.
 He served as a director of Charlton between 1984 and 2009.